-You will be taken to a screen where you will be asked to choose which subscription plan for Lynda.com you want.
-A breakdown of each of them can be found in our How Much Does Lynda.com Cost article.
+You will be taken to a screen where you will be asked to choose which subscription plan you want.

 Click Start Your Free Trial below the plan that you want.
-We'll be picking the "Premium Annual" plan, since we want to show off all of the cool features of Lynda.com.
+We'll be picking the "Premium Annual" plan, since we want to show off all of the cool features of the eLearning website.

 If you'd prefer to do things the old-fashioned way instead, click in the boxes shown in the screenshot above and type in: